waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Weedle (Lv.
 3):** Bug/Poison type.
 Observed moves: STRING SHOT, POISON STING.
 - **Pidgey (Lv.
 3-4):** Normal/Flying type.
 No moves observed.
 - **Hoppip (Lv.
 4):** Grass/Flying type.
 No moves observed.
+## Untested Tile Mechanics
+- **BUOY:** Encountered in Cherrygrove City.
+Need to test if it's a hard wall or if it can be interacted with (e.g., requires Surf).
+- **HEADBUTT_TREE:** Seen on Route 30.
+Likely requires the move Headbutt to interact with, but need to confirm it's impassable otherwise.